Fornication/Arkays-Commandment/README.md

 **Windows is reporting that a virus has been detected**:

 Windows 10 has started to auto quarantine the usvfs_proxy_x86.exe file from the latest version of Mod Organizer 2 saying a threat was detected .
 This is a known false postive confirmed by the MO2 Devs.
 You can fix this by adding an exemption for MO2 Folder to your Antivirus.
-Example for windows defender can be found [here](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
+An example for windows defender can be found [here](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Post-Installation